rhinobase/raftyui/apps/docs/app/docs/components/tab/page.md

 A set of layered sections of content—known as tab panels—that are displayed one at a time.

 This component is made on top of [Radix UIs Tabs Component](https://www.radix-ui.com/primitives/docs/components/tabs) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.
-If you need to apply your own styling you can use the `isBarebone` (to remove styling from entire component and its subcomponents) or `isUnstyled` (to remove styling from a particular subcomponent).
+If you need to apply your own styling you can use the `isUnstyled` prop on parent element (to remove styling from entire component and its subcomponents) or `isUnstyled` prop on a subcomponent (to remove styling from a particular subcomponent).

 ## Anatomy